The Color Purple poster

 The First Threshold at 35 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to The arrival of Shug Avery, Mister's glamorous mistress, opens a new world for Celie—she chooses to care for the sick Shug, beginning her journey toward self-worth and love., moving from reaction to action.

 The Collapse moment at 105 minutes (75% through) represents the emotional nadir.
-Here, Celie discovers Mister has hidden decades of letters from Nettie, stealing her sister's voice and their connection—the death of her hope and trust in God., demonstrates the protagonist at their lowest point.
+Here, Celie discovers Mister has hidden decades of letters from Nettie, stealing her sister's voice and their connection—the death of her hope and trust in God., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 113 minutes initiates the final act resolution at 80% of the runtime.
 At a family dinner, Celie publicly curses Mister and declares her independence, choosing herself for the first time—she leaves with Shug to start a new life., demonstrating the transformation achieved throughout the journey.